Date: September 18, 1880

 The defense spent much of their time impeaching the character of Mr. and Mrs. Brighton.
 More than a dozen depositions from Kansas attested to the bad character of Jonas who had spent four years in the state penitentiary and Jennie Hudson, who had a bad reputation for "morality and chastity" and might not have been legally married to Brighton.
 They also presented evidence that Willford Mitchell had conspired with Frank Wyatt to murder Dr. Talbott and throw the blame on Talbott’s sons.

-When the testimony ended, the prosecution and defense, in alternating order, each delivered three closing arguments.
+When the testimony ended, attorneys for the prosecution and defense, in alternating order, each delivered three closing arguments.
 The jury deliberated for two and a half hours and returned with a verdict of guilty of murder in the first degree.

 Verdict: Guilty of first degree murder